 Some older adults are conned into thinking that they’ll “win big.”
 The problem?
 Swindlers deceive their victims into believing that they must first pay to succeed.

-For victims to receive their share of the winnings, these scams demand that they first pay sweepstakes fees.
-In addition, scammers say that a fee is required to enter a weekly lottery drawing – and of course there isn’t actually any lottery.
+For victims to receive their share of the winnings, these scams require them to pay sweepstakes fees first.
+In addition, scammers claim that a payment is required to enter a weekly lottery drawing, but of course, there is no lottery.

-A popular type of puzzle scam is to have the person solve a simple puzzle to enter to win a huge sum of money.
-Multiple entries are required to complete the “process,” starting with small sums.
-But these “entry fees” rise as the older adult advances to next levels – until they’ve spent hundreds or thousands of dollars.
+A popular type of puzzle scam involves having the person solve a simple puzzle to enter a contest to win a considerable sum of money.
+Multiple entries are required to complete the process, starting with small amounts.
+But these “entry fees” rise as the older adult advances to the following levels, until they’ve spent hundreds or thousands of dollars.

-In this scam targeting seniors, scammers get in touch with victims by posing as employees of a reputable government organization like Medicare, the IRS, or the Social Security Administration.
+In this scam targeting seniors, scammers contact victims by posing as employees of a reputable government organization, such as Medicare, the IRS, or the Social Security Administration.

 Fraudsters use technology to make their phone numbers appear to be coming from these legitimate organizations.